paganol/qp_planck/README.md

 A&A 598, A25 (2017).

 **Planck NPIPE**
 Planck Collaboration Int.
-LVII, *NPIPE data processing pipeline* (2020).
+LVII, *NPIPE data processing pipeline*, A&A 643, A42 (2020).